Language-Technology-Assessment/European-open-AI-index/pages/guides/assessing-data-transparency.md

 ---
 title: Assessing data transparency
-description: Why determining data openness for models as a non-expert is challenging
+description: Challenges in determining data openness for models openness
 date: 2026-05-19
 author: Dick Blankvoort
-status: draft
+status: published
 ---
 # Assessing data transparency
 <author :author="author"></author>
 <date :date="date"></date>

-'Data openness' as a concept intuitively seems like it should be a binary.
-A model either shows on which data it was trained, or it does not.
-There are a few factors which complicate this process, however.
+Intuitively, "data openness" seems like a binary: a model either discloses its training data or it does not.
+In reality, several factors complicate this assumption.

-First, and as we already model in our database, there is a difference between the pretraining data of a model and the fine-tuning data of a model.
-While the former involves large amounts of data scraped from the internet and generally focuses on instilling a latent representation of concepts, the latter focuses on, for instance, tuning this model such that it outputs text in the form of a helpful assistant.
-When assessing data openness, it is common to discover that the base model data for a model is not disclosed while the fine-tuning data is.
-As such we choose to account for these sources separately.
+First, as reflected in our database, pretraining data and fine-tuning data are distinct.
+Pretraining relies on massive web scrapes to build latent conceptual representations, while fine-tuning shapes the model into a specific role (e.g., a helpful assistant).
+Often, a model's fine-tuning data is public while its base data remains proprietary.
+Because of this, we evaluate these sources separately.

-Second, any accounting of data openness should take into account data openness for every model in the fine-tuning chain.
-That is, if a model is fine-tuned further from an already fine-tuned model, both sets of fine-tuning data should be accounted for.
-Though this might seem obvious, it is far from unusual for models to claim openness while key aspects of their fine-tuning are obscured due to facts such as this, and for such wrongful claims about openness to subsequently be taken up.
+Second, true openness requires transparency across the entire fine-tuning chain.
+If a model is built atop an already fine-tuned model, all sequential datasets must be disclosed.
+While this seems obvious, models frequently claim full openness while obscuring crucial parts of their fine-tuning lineage, leading to misleading claims.

-Third, there are different levels to which data can be disclosed, each of which is useful to different stakeholders.
-We distinguish:
+Third, data can be disclosed at different levels, each serving different stakeholder needs.
+We distinguish four:

-1. Disclosing a list of data sources used, which is primarily useful for rights assessment.
+- Data sources list: Primarily useful for rights assessment.
-2. Disclosing the exact mixture of data which went into the dataset, which is primarily useful for theoretical assessments.
+- Exact data mixture: Primarily useful for theoretical evaluation.
-3. Disclosing an exact description of how data from input data sources was filtered to produce the final dataset, which is primarily useful for replication.
+- Filtering methodology: Primarily useful for replication.
-4. Disclosing the dataset itself, which is primarily useful for further open-source development.
+- The full dataset: Primarily useful for open-source development.

-While in the ideal case data would be disclosed in all of these ways, in practice this rarely happens.
-In our index we deem it satisfactory if data is disclosed through any of these four vectors, which means that some 'open-data' models may nonetheless be unsatisfactory for specific stakeholders.
+Ideally, all four would be provided, but this is rare in practice.
+Our index considers disclosure through any of these vectors as satisfactory, which means an "open-data" model might still lack the specific details a given stakeholder requires.

-Fourth, tracking full data openness might necessitate tracking more than just surface-level data disclosures.
-In particular, in order to make sure that data is handled in a transparent manner, data provenance has to be considered to a certain extent.
-If a model's final training data is open however either it or its source data sets have no information about *how data is collected*, this might limit reproducibility and rights assessment in meaningful ways.
-Many modern AI models are, for instance, trained on copyrighted data located within openly-licensed datasets, which means that a proper investigation into the data on which a model was trained must not take the final dataset at its word with regards to data claims.
+Fourth, true transparency requires examining data provenance, not just surface-level disclosures.
+Even if a final dataset is open, a lack of information on how that data was collected limits reproducibility and rights assessment.
+For example, many AI models train on openly licensed datasets that still contain copyrighted material.
+A rigorous assessment cannot simply take a dataset’s licensing claims at face value.

-In general, we find that how one should go about classifying data openness is highly dependent on (1) the types of data which must be disclosed, (2) the models in a given model's fine-tuning chain, (3) the goals for which data is desired to be used, and (4) the underlying data landscape of the model, to the most granular extent possible.
-As such we caution that, while the data openness values in our index represent a methodologically-grounded best-effort assessment, any party desiring to make use of data openness properties should make their own adjudications about whether the data of 'open-data' models is indeed open enough.
+Ultimately, classifying data openness depends heavily on the specific data types required, the fine-tuning lineage, the end user's goals, and the granular data landscape.
+While our index provides a methodologically grounded assessment, anyone relying on "open-data" models should independently verify whether a model's data is truly open enough for their specific use case.